-Since IS Audit budgets can be difficult to estimate and manage, CAEs should consider using testing accelerators-tools or techniques that help support procedures that the IS Auditors will be performing -to increase efficiency and effectiveness.
+Since IS Audit budgets can be difficult to estimate and manage, CAEs can consider using testing accelerators-tools or techniques that help support procedures that the IS Auditors will be performing -to increase efficiency and effectiveness.
 CAEs can use an accelerator to do the same audit in less time, or do more detailed audit procedures in the same amount of time.
-Audit accelerators require an investment, so the CAE should carefully consider the cost or benefits of any solution, prior to investing.
 Audit accelerators can be divided into two categories: